threaming/ENCE464_FitnessMonitorV2/README.md

 ### FreeRTOS configuration

+The inclusion of FreeRTOS in your project is determined via the `USE_FREERTOS` Makefile variable; by default this is set to `1` (true) in tiva-freertos.mk.
+However, each program's makefile can override this.

 The FreeRTOS architecture is set via the `FREERTOS_ARCH` Makefile variable; by default this is set to `GCC/ARM_CM4F`.